 - analytics and search engine providers that assist us in the improvement and optimisation of our websites and Apps;

 - customer survey providers in order to receive feedback and improve our services.

 - cyber security services as part of our efforts to keep our site safe and secure.

-- transferring to European Commission approved countries;
+- transferring to European Commission approved ?adequate' countries;

 - using European Commission approved model contractual clauses;

 - requiring companies we transfer personal information to in the US to be signed up to the Privacy Shield certification.

 All information you provide to us is stored on secure servers.

 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our service, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.
 By agreeing to this Privacy Notice and using our websites, YourDPD app, MyDPD or other interactive services, you acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of personal information sent over the internet.